 If you can stand the scorching heat of the sun or the unpredictable change of weather condition, you can ride habal-habal that are stationed near JY Square.
 However, you have to really haggle with the drivers as the place is far and they also have to pay for the waiting time.
 Price range may reach up to P500 or more.

 Contact transportation services

-If you are in a group and want to save, you can contact Mary Gel Sungahid for transportation services.
-You can either choose a private car/SUV or the pickup truck that we have chosen for an awesome adventure!
-HAHA.
-Moreover, since she lives in Busay, you can also opt to go to Sirao Flower Farm, Temple of Leah, Tops, Little Tagaytay of Cebu, and many other sites along the way for side trips.
-Feel free to contact her on Facebook or via 0933-669-9295.
+If you are in a group and want to save, you can contact Van for Rent Cebu Ph for an affordable and hassle-free transportation services.
+You can either choose between the SUV or van as means of transportation.
+You may also visit nearby travel spots like Sirao Flower Farm, Temple of Leah, Tops, Little Tagaytay of Cebu, and many other sites along the way for side trips.

 IMPORTANT THINGS TO KNOW ABOUT BUWAKAN NI ALEJANDRA